cagnulein/QZCompanionNordictrackTreadmill/README.md

 7. Finally, launch and configure Zwift to use the QZ Bluetooth device.
     Now that QZ is receiving live treadmill data from QZ Companion, Zwift can be configured to receive this data from QZ over Bluetooth.
-    At the Zwift Paired Devices screen, under Run Speed, search and select Wahoo Tread device (this is QZ).
+    At the Zwift Paired Devices screen, under treadmill Run Speed, search and select Wahoo Tread device (this is QZ).
 Optionally select your Heart Rate and Cadence devices and proceed to start a Zwift workout.
-Zwift will receive live speed and incline data from your treadmill via QZ and QZ Companion data link.
+Zwift will receive live speed and incline data from your treadmill or bike via QZ and QZ Companion data link.

 ![](media/image9.png)